phanormethtrodex/rng/README.md

 # rng
-its an rng, what more could you ask for?
+its an rng, what more could you ask for? can generate a stream of chars (ASCII) in a wide variety of formats/charsets - binary, hex, alphanuma, ASCII symbols (non-alphanuma, printable), or even any possible ASCII (including newlines, backspaces, bells, /etc/..

+FUTURE: add feature/option to generate raw bit streams (not just ASCII chars)

 coded in C; coded by me

 FUTURE: (re)learn how to make make files and drop that biz in the mix
 FORNOW: just the source code and resultant compiled exec of the same

+reqs:
+a C compiler (in order to recompile from source) realtime clock libraries a CPU with a realtime clock available entropy pool

 ```
 Usage: rng [bondxluazcys] [#]